boriskundu/multilingual-rag/README.md

 ---

 **Note**: This research demonstrates that translation pipelines provide superior cross-lingual medical QA across multiple LLM architectures, with significant implications for healthcare applications in low-resource language communities.
 The cross-LLM validation strengthens the generalizability of findings and challenges assumptions about multilingual embeddings being the optimal solution for cross-lingual RAG systems.

+## 🪪 License
+This project is licensed under the [MIT License](LICENSE).
+© 2025 Boris Kundu and Parth Jawale.
+All rights reserved.